 Businesses today have to do more than build great products.
 They have to refine their workflows and make their operations more efficient to stay competitive.

 But with dozens or even hundreds of workflows, how do you manage all of them?
+And is there software that lets you create and automate your workflows?

 In this article, we’ll look at what workflow management is and best practices for managing workflows.
 We’ll also cover how you can use workflow management software to automate more of your work.